 - Initiating the CS to PS handover procedure for handover of the voice component to the target cell via the Sv interface.

-Editor’s Note: The final impacts depend on the solution selected for Access Transfer Preparation.

 It is assumed the MSC Server supports the I2 reference point, and is capable of registering on behalf of the user to the IMS as specified in TS 23.292 [3].

 6.3.2.5 SGSN enhanced for rSRVCC